jsadaa/deploy-center/README.md

 ./deploy-center.sh
 ```

-You will be prompted to choose the project to deploy, the environment, and the ssh identity file to use.
+You will be prompted to choose the project to deploy, the environment, and the ssh identity to use.

 ### Environment variables